+Postmortem of routine operational climate predictions.
 When coordinated across many models and executed in real time, AGCM simulations can improve the forecast process by clarifying the possible causes for the success or failure of operational seasonal climate predictions.

-Consider a forecast for the Northern Hemisphere winter season of DJF, made at a onehalf month lead time.
-Atmospheric and oceanic observations for October would become available during the first 10 days of November, enabling SST predictions for the coming several months to be made.
+Consider a forecast for the Northern Hemisphere winter (DJF), made at a 0.5-month lead time.
+Observations for October would become available during the first 10 days of November, enabling SST predictions for the coming several months.
 Using these SST predictions for DJF, dynamical (or empirical) predictions of the atmosphere for this season would be made in mid-November.
 In early March, observations of both the SST and the climate for DJF would become available.
-As a part of Consortium activity, the ensembles of AGCM simulations are then run using the observed SSTs.
-Thus, three sets of climate data are present for the finished season: (1) atmospheric predictions by AGCMs using predicted SSTs, (2) simulations by AGCMs using observed SSTs, and (3) observations.
+The consortium ensembles of AGCM simulations are then run using the observed SSTs.
+Thus, three sets of climate data are present for the finished season: 1) atmospheric predictions by AGCMs using predicted SSTs, 2) simulations by AGCMs using observed SSTs, and 3) observations.